PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/setup.md

 sudo apt-get install pirogue-base
 ```

+During the installation, if prompted, you will have to answer:

+- `Yes` to allow non-superusers to capture network traffic.

 Afterwards, the complete configuration can be inspected using the following
 command (no need to be `root`):